 Complete screen-cast:

-Looking at the scenario and business use-case, it would be interesting to add more complexity to the process, such as inventory for raw materials, and different replenishment strategies.
+It would be interesting to add more complexity to the process, such as inventory for raw materials, and different replenishment strategies.
 Similarly, the impacts of stochastic or planned machine maintenance intervals might be evaluated.
-Another extension would be to incorporate targets into the process, such as order-specific due dates or throughput goals.
-This might then ask for additional optimization procedures to determine optimal production control policies (similar to the case presented in the thesis mentioned in the beginning of this article).
+Another extension could be to incorporate specific targets into the process, such as order-specific due dates or throughput goals.
+This might ask for additional optimization procedures to determine optimal production control policies.

-Interesting technical extensions include security aspects such as authentication and authorization of different data producing parties, as well as an integration of the IoT-related services of AWS, which might offer dedicated features to gather data with sensors and edge devices for the digital twin.
+Interesting technical extensions include security aspects such as authentication and authorization of different data producing parties.
 Concerning the analytics of ingested event data, stream processing solutions such as AWS Kinesis Data Analytics might be useful to identify relevant patterns and trigger forecast and optimization runs only in case of critical process deviations.